One of My All-time Favorite Cities to Travel to

 There are a couple spots I really want to highlight:

 One of my all-time favorite restaurants actually lies in Nelson.
 This Mexican restaurant is called Cantina Del Centro.
 The must have here are the tacos.
 You will NEVER eat tacos like these – even my discerning Vancouver cousins love this place and can’t wait to come back here every year.
 They have everything from moist braised lamb, to panko crusted avocado vegetarian tacos.
 The margaritas are a whole other story – 3oz of booze and exceptional in taste.
 Try their jalapeno cucumber one for a noteworthy spin.
 I recommend substituting one of their many mezcals for tequila as the restaurant has a whole variety of tequila and mezcals.
 And did I mention they’ve added brunch?
-We are guilty of taking over their patio when we visit – which was recently renovated to accommodate even more guests since Cantina is always so busy!
+We are guilty of taking over their patio when we visit hehe.
 My family and I ALWAYS make a point to come to this restaurant every time we come to Nelson.
 I’ve gotten all my friends hooked too so if you travel to this city – you must check out this establishment.

 Yum Son is a Vietnamese Modern restaurant that is also exceptional.
 But this isn’t your average pho joint.
 What is unique is Yum Son‘s bone broth story.
 Most restaurants tend to only brew their broth for 8-10 hours while Yum Son brews for 24.
 Can you imagine how much flavor that is?
 Heaven in your mouth.
 I’m a health nut as I’m sure most of you are so you’ll be pleased to hear that their broth uses organic chicken bones and are hormone free.
 In fact, the whole restaurant is MSG free and uses ethically sourced ingredients.
-My wine rep foodie friend just went to Yum Son and described it as “sophisticated and delicious, I was blown away.
-Chicken wings were the best I’ve ever had, this sexy take on Asian is sure to drop jaws” – WOW!!
 If you’re looking for a fantastic dining experience, check out this viet-modern eatery.

 Photo credit: Three Owls Studio